 …from stress and anxiety to financial difficulties

-Common symptoms of mental health challenges, such as increased impulsivity, difficulty paying attention, and memory deficits, make it harder to keep on top of financial management.
+Common symptoms of mental well-being challenges, such as increased impulsivity, difficulty paying attention, and memory deficits, make it harder to keep on top of financial management.
 For instance, you might find it harder to take budgeting and spending decisions, increasing the likelihood of financial difficulties.

 In addition, once your cognitive resources are depleted, it becomes way more difficult to say no to temptation.
 You might buy things you don’t need in an effort to make yourself feel better, only to come to regret it later.